-16 Chairul Fahmi, 'PHILOSOPHICAL TRANSFORMATION IN THE APPLICATION OF ISLAMIC SYARIAT (Critical Analysis of the Implementation of Islamic Shari'at in Aceh)', Al-Manahij: Journal of Islamic Legal Studies 6, no. 2 (2012): 167-76.
+&lt;sup>16 Chairul Fahmi, 'PHILOSOPHICAL TRANSFORMATION IN THE APPLICATION OF ISLAMIC SYARIAT (Critical Analysis of the Implementation of Islamic Shari'at in Aceh)', Al-Manahij: Journal of Islamic Legal Studies 6, no. 2 (2012): 167-76.

-17 The executor is the person responsible for carrying out the execution or executing the execution order or duty.
+$^{17}$ An executor is a person who is responsible for carrying out an execution or executing an order or duty.

-18 Interview with Budiwansyah, S.H.
-Bailiff at the District Court of Banda Aceh City on 28 December 2023.
+&lt;sup>18 Interview with Budiwansyah, S.H.
+Bailiff at the District Court of Banda Aceh City on December 28, 2023.